zellwk/edits/blog posts/rating stars/Star Rating Re-imagined with Flexbox.md

 </div>
 ```

 That's all the markup I used in the rating element.

-I also had to change the sizes of the stars and ensured they're white at this point:
+I also had to change the sizes of the stars and ensure they were white at this point:

 ```css
 svg {